octo-technology/OpenTezos/docs/michelson/tutorial.md

 Standard operations on currency are supported by the Michelson language.
 These operators are more restricted than for integers.

 The `ADD` instruction computes additions on mutez.
-It consumes two _mutez_ element on top of the stack and pushes back the addition of the two quantity on top of the stack.
+It consumes two _mutez_ elements on top of the stack and pushes back the addition of the two quantities on top of the stack.
 This operation may fail in case of overflow.

 The `SUB` instruction computes subtractions on mutez.
-It consumes two _mutez_ element on top of the stack and pushes back the difference of the two quantity on top of the stack.
+It consumes two _mutez_ elements on top of the stack and pushes back the difference of the two quantities on top of the stack.
 A _mutez_ value cannot be negative so this subtraction may fail if the first value is smaller than the second one.

 The `MUL` instruction computes multiplications on mutez.
-It consumes a _mutez_and a _nat_ element on top of the stack and pushes back the product of the two quantity on top of the stack.
+It consumes a _mutez_ and a _nat_ elements on top of the stack and pushes back the product of the two quantities on top of the stack.
 The multiplication allows mutez to be multiplied with natural integers.
 Multiplication of 2 `mutez` operands is not allowed.

 The `EDIV` instruction computes the euclidean division on mutez.
-It consumes a _mutez_and a _nat_ element on top of the stack and pushes back a `pair` with the quotient and the reminder (of the two elements) on top of the stack.
+It consumes a _mutez_ and a _nat_ elements on top of the stack and pushes back a `pair` with the quotient and the reminder (of the two elements) on top of the stack.
 The euclidean division allows a mutez to be divided by a natural integer.
-It is also possible to divide 2 mutez, in this case it returns a `nat` as a quotient and a mutez standing for the rest of the euclidean division.
+It is also possible to divide 2 mutez, in this case it returns a `nat` as a quotient and a mutez as the rest of the euclidean division.

 The `COMPARE` instruction compares two mutez and returns an integer on top of the stack.
 It returns 0 if both elements are equal, 1 if the first element is bigger than the second, and -1 otherwise.